 Iowa vs. Bowling Green Women's Basketball Predictions & Picks - December 2

-Saturday's contest between the No. 4 Iowa Hawkeyes (7-1) and Bowling Green Falcons (5-1) at Carver-Hawkeye Arena has a projected final score of 85-61 (according to our computer prediction) in favor of heavily favored Iowa, so it should be a lopsided matchup.
-The game will begin at 1:30 PM ET on December 2.
+Saturday's game at Carver-Hawkeye Arena has the No. 4 Iowa Hawkeyes (7-1) matching up with the Bowling Green Falcons (5-1) at 1:30 PM ET.
+Our computer prediction is a one-sided 85-61 win, as our model heavily favors Iowa.

-The Hawkeyes head into this contest after a 77-70 victory against Kansas State on Sunday.
+The Hawkeyes took care of business in their most recent matchup 77-70 against Kansas State on Sunday.

 Catch college basketball action all season long on Fubo!